dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 # Build Stages
-Intel(R) DL Streamer Pipeline Server docker images are built in stages.
+The Pipeline Server docker images are built in stages.
 Each stage can be customized to meet an application's requirements.

 | Stage | Description |